-Applicants who are interested in teaching in Career & Technology Studies (CTS) and have Journey Certification can be granted up to 30 credits advanced standing (e.g., provincial and federal journey certification or two-year diploma).
+Applicants who are interested in teaching in Career & Technology Studies (CTS) and have Journey Certification may be granted up to 30 credits advanced standing (e.g., provincial and federal journey certification or two-year diploma).

 - English 30-1